-Within two weeks prior to Memorial Day, and mid-July, mow all major roads up to 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
-Beginning mid-September, mow all major roads up to 30 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
+Within two weeks prior to Memorial Day, July 4th and Labor Day, mow all major roads up to 15 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
+For the final mowing, mow all major roads up to 30 feet from the edge of the paved or aggregate shoulders or where the grass begins unless physically obstructed.
 Selectively applying herbicides to control brush up to 50 feet is permitted.